MicrosoftDocs/sdk-api/sdk-api-src/content/rpcndr/nf-rpcndr-ndrcontexthandlesize.md

 ### -param pFormat

 Pointer to a <b>FORMAT_STRING</b> structure that contains the format of the context handle specified in <i>pMemory</i>.

-## -returns

-This function has no return value.
-However, it throws an exception upon error.

 ## -see-also